 CT is a line of naturally translucent vellum papers unsurpassed in clarity of formation and superior printability.
-Because its translucency is achieved without the use of chemical additives, CT paper folds easily with crisp clean lines, except for the new CT Clear Cover 105#, which as a pasted stock is not recommended for folding.
-Through precise fabrication, CT specialty paper is perfect for a range of projects, from specialty food packaging to sleek catalogs to direct mail or corporate collateral.
+Because its translucency is achieved without the use of chemical additives, CT is recyclable, biodegradable, and acid free.
+CT is also FSC certified.
+This natural vellum paper folds easily with crisp clean lines, except for the new CT Clear Cover 105#, which as a pasted stock is not recommended for folding.
+Through precise fabrication, CT specialty paper is perfect for a range of projects, from specialty food packaging to sleek catalog overlays to direct mail envelopes or corporate collateral.

 Caliper is a measure of the thickness of a sheet of paper (1 pt. = 1/1000 of an inch).
 Below is a list of basis weights and corresponding calipers for CT.

 All Reich Paper grades are manufactured to a basis-weight standard, not to caliper.
 Calipers here (and in our stock charts) are provided for reference, but may vary slightly from run to run, as is typical for any paper.
 If caliper is critical to your project, please contact us to discuss your requirements.

 |43# Bond||160||5.0 pts|

 |48# Bond||180||5.7 pts|

 Offset: CT’s natural translucency is achieved through super-refining the fibers, which results in an extremely dense sheet and nonporous surface.
 Conventional printing inks are not suitable for printing on CT.
 Drying times for translucent papers are longer than for conventional printing papers, and this should be factored in to the production schedule.